stream-processing, kafka-streams, apache-flink, data-enrichment, real-time-analytics

 Schema Evolution

 As systems evolve, data schemas change.
 Joins between streams with different schema versions can fail.
 Use schema registries to manage compatibility and version schemas explicitly.
-Governance platforms can help visualize schema dependencies across joined streams, making it easier to identify compatibility issues before they cause runtime failures.
+Tools like Conduktor provide visualization of schema dependencies across joined streams through topic management, making it easier to identify compatibility issues before they cause runtime failures.
+For detailed schema management strategies, see Schema Registry and Schema Management.

 Join Ordering